disruptek/balls/README.md

 - individual tests don't even have to compile
 - easier test reordering, built-in timing, mem stats
 - smaller, more self-evident testing macro
+- no options means, "what would disruptek do?"

 ## FAQ